 There are only three newspapers and two of them publish once a week and one twice a week.
-One of the ex-pats living in in the country told me that they do not have enough news to publish newspapers every day.
+One of the ex-pats living in the country told me that they do not have enough news to publish newspapers every day.
 Even the weekly newspapers are filled with tender notices for the current infrastructure projects going on across the country, for the king’s coronation next year.
 The country does seem to be on a construction spree.
-All the roads are being rebuilt, new hotels popping up in both Thimphu and new government offices being constructed.
+All the roads are being rebuilt, new hotels popping up in both Thimphu and new government offices are being constructed.

 Mobile & Internet

 When I was doing my research before Bhutan Travel, I was told that there may not be any telephones.
 And this place is really cut off from the rest of the world.
 This is right to some extent, but you would not miss cell phones anywhere.
 The calling charges were high like the initial mobile days in India.
 But literally, everyone carries a cell phone.
 There were also quite a few internet cafes in both Thimphu and Paro, but the speed is pathetically slow.
-Telecom scene in the country today is what it used to be in India in mid-nineties.
+The telecom scene in the country today is what it used to be in India in the mid-nineties.

-From one of the KBC episodes, I gathered that it is the only country in the world which has a total ban on smoking.
+From one of the KBC episodes, I gathered that it is the only country in the world that has a total ban on smoking.
 The fact is correct but you would find people smoking everywhere.
 There is a fine on selling cigarettes, but not much fine if you are found smoking.
 One of the taxi drivers told me that you have to buy cigarettes in black.